-Mr. Freelon has served as an adjunct professor at North Carolina State University and has been a visiting critic and lecturer at Harvard, the Massachusetts Institute of Technology (MIT), the University of Maryland, Syracuse University, Kent State University, the University of Cincinnati, and the Catholic University of America; he is currently on the faculty at MIT's School of Architecture and Planning.
+Mr. Freelon served as an adjunct professor at North Carolina State University and was a visiting critic and lecturer at Harvard, the Massachusetts Institute of Technology (MIT), the University of Maryland, Syracuse University, Kent State University, the University of Cincinnati, and the Catholic University of America; he was also on the faculty at MIT's School of Architecture and Planning.
 A native of Philadelphia, Mr. Freelon earned the degrees of Bachelor of Environmental Design from North Carolina State University's College of Design and Master of Architecture from MIT.
 In 1989, he was awarded the Loeb Fellowship for independent study at the Harvard University Graduate School of Design.
 Mr. Freelon was named a Fellow of the American Institute of Architects in 2003.
-He is the 2009 recipient of the National AIA Thomas Jefferson Award for Public Architecture and the 2010 recipient of AIA North Carolina's Gold Medal.
+He was the 2009 recipient of the National AIA Thomas Jefferson Award for Public Architecture and the 2010 recipient of AIA North Carolina's Gold Medal.